|

 end

-Replace the endpoint/model with your preferred provider or local gateway (e.g., Ollama).
+Replace the model string or endpoint with your preferred provider or a local Ollama instance (http://localhost:11434/v1).

 6. What AI Shells are available